stolksdorf/vitreum/docs/cli.md

 Standard Options:

-   --pure, -p  Creates a pure functional component
+   --class, -c  Creates a react-class-based component

    --smart, -s  Creates an additional smart varient of the compnent
                that communicates with a store

     --yaml, -y   Creates an associated yaml file with the component for content

      --all, -a   Does all of the above

 ```